By: Elise D. Berlan, MD, MPH, FAAP

-As of January 2017, 37 states require that a minor seeking an abortion involve parents in the decision.
+As of June 2022, 37 states require that a minor seeking an abortion involve parents in the decision.
 In this time when so many policy decisions about abortion are being made, it's crucial that everyone understands the impact on adolescents.

-The American Academy of Pediatrics (AAP) respects the diversity of beliefs about abortion and encourages any teenager considering an abortion talk to a parent or trusted adult before making such a big decision.
+We respect the diversity of beliefs about abortion and encourages any teenager considering an abortion talk to a parent or trusted adult before making such a big decision.
 Most teens do this voluntarily.

 Abortion among teenagers should be made less necessary, not more difficult and dangerous.